-There are multiple phases of public engagement for the 2024 MSEP Amendment in order to gather the appropriate public participation necessary to conform with the public participation requirements outlined in 31 C.F.R. § 34.503(g).
-In accordance with 31 C.F.R. § 34.503(g), the MSEP will be available for public review and comment for a minimum of sixty (60) days.
-The MSEP is available for public comment and review in a manner that is consistent with other MDEQ-administered public comment periods related to the Deepwater Horizon oil spill.
-Each activity on the MSEP will only be adopted after consideration of all meaningful input.
+There were multiple phases of public engagement for the 2024 MSEP Amendment in order to gather the appropriate public participation necessary to conform with the public participation requirements outlined in 31 C.F.R. § 34.503(g).
+In accordance with 31 C.F.R. § 34.503(g), the MSEP was available for public review and comment for a minimum of forty-five (45) days.
+MDEQ made the MSEP available for public comment and review in a manner that is consistent with other MDEQ-administered public comment periods related to the Deepwater Horizon oil spill.
+Each activity on the MSEP has been adopted after consideration of all meaningful input.